 In the Central AlabamaWorks!
 Local Workforce Area, the Governor's Local Workforce Area Section manages Career Center operations in conjunction with the Employment Service Division of ADOL.
 All Career Centers have single site managers.
 Cross training of staff rather than cross awareness is taking place at the career centers.
 Monthly reporting has become more standardized and efficient with the issuance of guidance by the Local Area.
-There is currently one (1) comprehensive Career Centers, 7 affiliate career centers and a mobile career center in the Central AlabamaWorks!
+There are currently four (4) comprehensive Career Centers, two (2) satellite centers, two (2) itinerant centers, and a mobile career center in the Central AlabamaWorks!
 Local Workforce Area.
 Comprehensive centers are full-time centers which have all WIOA partner agencies either onsite or have their services available to customers.
 Satellite centers are also operated full-time but do not have the full contingent of partner agencies located at the center.
+Itinerant point centers are only staffed part-time when customer demand has indicated a need in these mainly rural locations.
 The mobile career center or "bus" is used on-site for job / career fairs, Rapid Response events in cases of mass layoffs, in natural disasters when large numbers of individuals are left unemployed, and numerous other workforce related activities.